Mango0x45/cbs/README.md

 CBS is very much inspired by Tsoding’s ‘Nob’.

+## Features

+— Simple and easy to understand API
+— Easy command building and execution
+— Capturing of command output
+— PkgConfig support
+— Thread pool support
+— Preprocessor-friendly variadic macros*

+*See the examples below

 ## Important

 This library works with the assumption that your compiled build script